 What can contribute to a lack of available energy and weight loss?

-At this time of year horses aren’t getting the calories and nutritional benefits from grazing that they do in summer.
-Coming into the new year and leading up to competition seasons, exercise regimes and workloads increase.
-Extra energy is also consumed in keeping warm through the cold periods, which is also a consideration.
+At this time of year, horses aren’t getting the calories and nutritional benefits from grazing that they do during the summer months.
+Coming into the new year and leading up to competition seasons, often our horse’s exercise regimes and workloads increase.
+Extra energy is also consumed in maintaining normal body temperature in winter.

 What can I do to help?